ZONESTAR3D/Document-and-User-Guide/Mixing_Color/Mixed_MultiColor.md

 -----
 # Mixed multi-color operation manual
 This section will introduce how to use a virtual extruder to print 3D models with more colors than the number of extruders.

+### :warning: NOTE
+**This guide is based on PrusaSlicer slicing software.
+For downloading, using of the PrusaSlicer, please refer to [here](https://github.com/ZONESTAR3D/Slicing-Guide).**

 -----
 ## Slicing steps